 The Antenatal Clinic

-What happens once the decision has been made?
+What happens once the decision for a Caesarean has been made?

-Once you and your consultant have agreed that you will have a Caesarean, you will be asked to sign a consent form.
-MRSA screening needs to be done by a simple swab in the nostril and skin crease at the top of your leg.
-MRSA is a normal bacteria that can be carried on the skin of some people.
-It does not usually cause any problems, but if you have an operation it may cause an infection that is very resistant to antibiotic treatment.
-So if we find that you happen to be a carrier of MRSA before your operation we will offer you some treatment to eradicate it and reduce the chance of this particular infection.
+Once you and your doctor have agreed that you will have a Caesarean birth, you will be asked to sign a consent form.
+You will then have skin swabs for MRSA which are normal bacteria that do not usually cause any problems, but it can cause wound infections.
+If we find that you are a carrier of MRSA before your operation, we will offer you treatment to clear it and reduce the chance of getting this infection in your Caesarean wound.

 When should I go to this clinic?

-What happens when I come to the Pre-Caesarean clinic?
+What happens when I come to the Pre-Operative Assessment Caesarean clinic?

 Arriving at the hospital